skiadas/TheoryCompCourse/schedule.md

 ### Day 2

 Sections 7.4, 7.5
   ~ - Definition of Turing reduction.
-(Wahl)
     - What is an Oracle program.
-(Wahl)
     - Propagation of computability.
-(Wahl)
     - Is the converse propagation true?
     - Turing reducibility is transitive.
-(Wahl)
     - The problems `yesOnEmpty`, `yesOnAll`, `yesOnSome`.
     - Refresher on the program `ignoreInput`.
     - Use `ignoreInput.py` to write `yesOnString` using `yesOnEmpty` as a helper.